 Pure Contributor Negligence is the trickiest of the laws, because it states that even those who were only 1 percent at fault, such as not wearing your seatbelt at the time of the crash, while the other driver was 99 percent at fault, cannot pursue compensation.

-The right personal injury lawyer in West Palm Beach, FL can help you determine what type of compensation you can expect to receive following an accident, and you can decide what to do based on that consultation.
+The right personal injury lawyer can help you determine what type of compensation you can expect to receive following an accident, and you can decide what to do based on that consultation.

-Thanks to The Law Office of Eric H. Luckman, P.A. for their insight into personal injury claims and partial fault.
+Be informed about law information and news with Law Associates for their insight into personal injury claims and partial fault.